Leinster Nickel Mine: Fatalities

 During the development of the mine, on 27 April 1977, five employees died at the mine's Perseverance shaft after falling 35 metres in an ore bucket.
-In 1981, an employe was killed in an underground cave-in.
-On 11 December 1985, two men died of affixation in the underground operation of the mine, the second one dying while attempting to rescue the first.
+In 1981, an employee was killed in an underground cave-in.
+On 11 December 1985, two men died of asphyxiation in the underground operation of the mine, the second one dying while attempting to rescue the first.
 On 11 April 2010, a miner fell to his death at the mines underground operation.

 The fatality of the five miners in 1977 resulted in a trail for manslaughter in the Kalgoorlie Supreme Court of four employees at the mine, the registered manager, the master shaft-sinker, an electrical engineer and a winder-driver.